hurricanehrndz/caddy-yaml/README.md

 - Circular dependency detection
 - Deep merging of configurations (conflicts will cause an error)

 **Note:** When including a directory, files are processed in alphabetical order.
-Subdirectories are not processed recursively.
+Subdirectories are processed recursively.

 ### YAML 1.2 with Anchors & Aliases